 You can find options for making breakout transactions in the trading system section.
 The X-Lines indicator will help well you with this kind of trading as well.
 You must admit that first you have to define and determine the bounce line on the chart (to make transactions towards the price reversal).

 The X-Lines algorithm itself does not set any rules nor conditions for making transactions.
-This is just a tool enabling to find quickly the important price levels on the chart.
+This is just a tool enabling us to find quickly the important price levels on the chart.
 These levels are determined each time by using the same method, which is very important for system trading.

 A trader may use these horizontal lines to set the take-profit and stop-loss orders.
 However, the application rules remain the same since the stop-loss orders are set beyond the levels and the take-profit orders are set either before the level or directly on it.

 This indicator is easy to study and can help you in analyzing the market situation.
 People often call such algorithms informative rather than trading.
 That is, they help to get a clearer view of the current market situation.
-In my opinion, this algorithm has no significant disadvantages and copes with its tasks really well.
+In my opinion, this algorithm has no significant disadvantages and copes with its tasks well.